MPR/Gary Eichten Fellowship

-In response to a gift to Minnesota Public Radio, the College of St. Benedict and St. John's University is pleased to offer two student fellowships at $5,000 each for full-time, summer internships with Minnesota Public Radio (MPR).
-Next summer (2015), one student from the College of St. Benedict and one student from St. John's University, will be selected to serve as MPR/Gary Eichten Fellows.
+Minnesota Public Radio (MPR) is pleased to offer two student fellowships for the College of St. Benedict and St. John's University at $5,000 each for full-time summer internships in the MPR newsroom.
+Next summer (2015), one student from the College of St. Benedict and one student from St. John's University, will serve as MPR/Gary Eichten Fellows.
 Selected students will complete an internship at MPR, located in downtown St. Paul, learning the basics of news writing, reporting and production with a goal to write and produce material for MPR newscasts.
 This prestigious fellowship opportunity was created in honor of Gary Eichten, a 1969 St. John's University graduate, who wore many hats during his award-winning, 40-plus year career at Minnesota Public Radio.

 Selected Fellows will work full-time at MPR beginning June 1, 2015 and continuing through August 7, 2015.
 Students may elect to earn credits for the experience; those choosing to do so will work with the Assistant Director of Experiential Learning & Community Engagement on an individual basis to set up payment and assessment for credits earned.
 Prior to their commencement as Fellows, students selected must participate in a training seminar in May 2015.
 Finally, following their summer-long internship, Fellows will submit an audio-visual presentation highlighting their summer experience, as well as offer a poster presentation of learning to the community at CSB/SJU's Scholarship & Creativity Day the following April.